rakeshcsit/pdi-health/README.md

 		* doctor delete should delete
 			* but it should not delete if the doctor is working with an active patient
 				* it should notify the user trying to do so

+		* doctor and patient should be able to login and update their previous credentials

 ## 1-24-17